-For the purpose of this ordinance, certain phrases and words are herein defined as follows: Words used in the present tense include the future; words used in the singular number include the plural number and vice versa; the word 'used" shall include arranged, designed, constructed, altered, converted, rented, leased or intended to be used; the word "lot" includes the words "plot", "premises" and "tract"; the word "building" includes the words or "residence"; the word "shall" is mandatory and not discretionary.
-Any word or term not defined herein shall be used with a meaning of standard usage.
+For the purpose of this ordinance, certain phrases and words are herein defined as follows: Words used in the present tense include the future; words used in the singular number include the plural number and vice versa; the word 'used" shall include arranged, designed, constructed, altered, converted, rented, leased or intended to be used; the word "lot" includes the words "plot", "premises" and "tract"; the word "building" includes the words or term not defined herein shall be used with a meaning of standard usage.
 Moreover, whenever a term is used in the ordinance which is defined in N.J.S.A.
 40:55L)- 1, et seq., such term is intended to have the meaning as defined in N.J.S.A.
 40:55D-1 et seq., unless specifically defined to the contrary in this ordinance.